foroozandehgroup/nmrpoise/docs/running.rst

 Running an optimisation
 -----------------------

-Assuming you've already created a routine (see `routines` if not), this page will show you how to run the optimisation.
+Assuming you or someone else has already created a routine (see `routines` if not), this page will show you how to run the optimisation.
 We'll use the same ``p1`` calibration routine that we described on that page, but the principles apply equally to all routines.

 The first thing to do is to set up the NMR experiment.